 There is some truth to the saying “breakfast is the most important meal of the day.”
 Your metabolism will slow down if you aren’t putting enough food in your system, so it’s important to eat consistently throughout the day.
 “Eating breakfast gets the engine going and keeps it going,” says Mark Hyman, MD, an integrative and functional medicine specialist and author of Ultrametabolism.
 Results from the National Weight Control Registry support that, considering 78% of those studied who lost weight (and kept it off) started their day with a hearty morning meal.

->Okay, so we said we weren’t going to talk about specific foods, but we figured a whole food group was worth mentioning.
+Okay, so we said we weren’t going to talk about specific foods, but we figured a whole food group was worth mentioning.
 Omega-3s—or the fatty acids found in fish like salmon and tuna—react with leptin, a hormone that influences your metabolic processes, usually causing your digestive system to speed up.
-In fact, ingesting particular types of cold-water fish can increase the number of calories burned by about 400 per day (wow).
+In fact, ingesting particular types of cold-water fish can increase resting metabolic rate by 5.3%.
 Side note: If you don’t like fish, you can also take Omega-3s in pill form.

 TAKE PROBIOTICS (AND PREBIOTICS)